-LEADING OFF: Rookie pitchers could decide NLCS Game 7
+LEADING OFF: Rookie pitchers set for NLCS Game 7, Rays in WS

 A look at what’s happening around the majors Sunday:

-SEVEN HEAVEN
+SEVENTH HEAVEN

 The NL Championship Series is headed for Game 7, and the finale could hinge on the performance of two rookie right-handers.